mikolasan/ForgottenStandards/README.md

 - RecyclerView
 - Simple [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) in the calculator
 - SharedPreferences for persistancy
+- [Markwon](https://noties.io/Markwon/) Markdown library without WebView requirement
+- [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) used in the Main Activity.
+Child fragments call method in the activity and depending on the layout if other fragments exist, then the message will be delivered to them.
+- Different layouts: landscape (no main panels), tablet landscape (additional info panel), portrait, spacious portrait (additional info panel).
+Smart watch and auto layouts are in the roadmap.

 ### How to use Ratio Generator